 Rocktober Blood (1984)

 As we’ve seen many times, if a dumb plot is taken seriously, it can prove to become unintentional comedic dynamite.
-Unashamedly gratuitous, Rocktober Blood is one of an endless procession of rock-and-roll horror films released throughout the 80s, in a bid to tap into the infamy of the satanic panic.
+One last example of this is the unashamedly gratuitous Rocktober Blood: one of an endless procession of rock-and-roll horror films released throughout the 80s, in a bid to tap into the infamy of the satanic panic.
 There is heavy metal, nudity and murder, all the things you would expect from such an outing – but there is also a bizarre twins-angle that undermines the credibility of any of the above.
 Not only because the evil twin is an embarrassing trope that gives any uncreative artist that has written their way into a hole a get-out-of-jail card, but also because none of the other characters are able to understand it.

 At the start of the film, the band’s lead singer, Billy Harper, is accused of multiple counts of murder – as well as attempting to kill his girlfriend, Lynn Starling.
 Lynn’s testimony is a key component of the case that ultimately lands Billy the death penalty.
 Sometime later, Lynn is a successful musician in her own right (though during every performance, she leaves us wondering just how that was possible), but she suddenly finds herself plagued by the presence of her late boyfriend.